Building & Construction Inspection

 No work shall be done on any part of the building or structure beyond the point indicated in each successive inspection without first obtaining the approval of the Building Official.
 Such approval will be given only after inspection is made of each successive step in the construction process.

+It is very important that you schedule your inspections according to the directions provided.
+Failure to enter the information correctly can result in your inspection not being scheduled.
 If you need to confirm your inspection or get an estimated time, please call 707-253-4417 on the morning of your scheduled inspection, between 7:45 a.m. and 8:30 p.m., and speak to the inspector assigned to your area.
-It is very important that you schedule your inspections according to the Description and the Inspection Number listed on your Inspection Card.
-Failure to leave the correct information can result in your inspection not being scheduled.

 A Re-Inspection Fee may be assessed for each re-inspection when work for that inspection is not complete, or when corrections called for are not made.
 Re-inspections should be scheduled in the normal manner (see Scheduling above).